rodneyshupe/Cookbook/Recipes/Entrees/Veg/PoblanoConQuesoTacos.rst

 Directions
 ----------

-1. Cut the top off the poblano and remove the stem and insides.
-Add in a large block of manchego cheese (don't skimp!).
+1. Cut the top off the poblano and remove the stem and insides; stuff with a large block of manchego cheese (don't skimp!).
-2. Over a charcoal grill, gas stove or under the broiler, roast the poblano until charred completely and slightly softened.
+2. Roast the poblano over a charcoal grill, gas stove or under the broiler until charred completely and slightly softened.
 3. Roughly dice the poblano and cheese.
-4. Heat a pan over medium heat, add the diced poblano and cheese.
-Cook until completely melted and you get a beautiful string pull.
+4. Heat a pan over medium heat; add the diced poblano and cheese and cook until completely melted and you get a beautiful string pull.
-5. Add the filling to fresh tortillas.
-Add `Salsa Roja <#salsa-roja>`__ or `Chilli Tomatillo Salsa <#chilli-tomatillo-salsa>`__, `Pickled Onions & Habaneros <#pickled-onions-habaneros>`__, and any other desired toppings.
+5. Add the filling to fresh tortillas, then add `Salsa Roja <#salsa-roja>`__ or `Chilli Tomatillo Salsa <#chilli-tomatillo-salsa>`__, `Pickled Onions & Habaneros <#pickled-onions-habaneros>`__, and any other desired toppings.